clinical-meteor/clinical-router/README.md

-Iron.Router
+Clinical Router
 ==============================================================================
-A router that works on the server and the browser, designed specifically for <a href="https://github.com/meteor/meteor" target="_blank">Meteor</a>
+A router that works on the server and the browser, designed specifically for Meteor.

 ## The Iron.Router Guide
 Detailed explanations of router features can be found in the [Guide](Guide.md).